MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 |Federal Common Policy CA|905F942FD9F28F679B378180FD4F846347F645C1|
 |||

-Applications and operations that depend on the "G1" root certificate will fail one to seven days after they receive the root certificate update on March 29, 2022.
+Applications and operations that depend on the "G1" root certificate will fail one to seven days after they receive the root certificate update.
 Administrators should migrate from the existing "G1" root certificate to the replacement "G2" root certificate listed below as your agency's federal trust anchor.

 |Certificate name|SHA1 thumbprint|
 |---|---|